postman-solutions-eng/backstage-postman-plugin/README.md

 ## Monitor View

-Shows the health of your API as determined by the monitor in Postman.
-The monitor can be displayed using either its `name` or `id`.
+This view shows the health of your API as determined by a Postman monitor.
+The monitor can be displayed using its `name` or `id`.

 ![Postman Monitor View](assets/monitor.png)